CentOS 7 Upgrade

 - Click on the Download a Full Account Backup button.

-On this page, you can generate a backup of your entire cPanel account in your home directory.
+You can generate a backup of your entire cPanel account on this page in your home directory.
 If you need more space on your drive for the backup, you can also use the SCP option to save the backup to another server.
 This will securely copy a backup to another Linux server.

 Once logged into your WHM panel, you can use the search bar to get to the restore tool: